 ADA compliance means your website can be read and understood by people with both permanent and temporary disabilities.

-Keeping track of double-A (AA) for ADA Compliant Web Design is challenging.
-It takes considerable time and careful attention to detail, especially in the middle of changes to technology and politics.
+Keeping track of double-A (AA) compliance for ADA Compliant Web Design is challenging.
+It takes considerable time and careful attention to detail, especially in the midst of changes to technology and politics.

 ADA Compliant Design Elements